 Green mattress labels can range.
 That’s from “all-natural” and “organic” to “eco-friendly” and “green.”
-In an industry, like the mattress industry is one that lacks established standards.
+An industry like the mattress industry is one that lacks established standards.
 As well as definitions of these terms.
 These labels may apply to only one part and not the entire mattress.
-That begs questioning how biodegradable is a green mattress?
+Does that beg questioning how biodegradable is a green mattress?

 Materials and Mattress Types that Improve Biodegradability